stape-io/stape-sgtm-ios/README.md

 ### Logging

 Stape SDK uses Apple os.log facility to log its actions.

 You can use `com.stape.logger` subsystem to filter Stape SDK logs.

-To learn more about Apple structured logging please refer to the official documentation: https://developer.apple.com/documentation/os/logging`
+To learn more about Apple structured logging, please refer to the official documentation: https://developer.apple.com/documentation/os/logging`

 ## Feedback

-Let us know what do you think or what would you like to be improved by opening issue.
+Let us know what you think or what would like to be improved by opening issue.